Branislav Petronijević: Natural science

-From 1917, Petronijević analyzed the Berlin specimen of the Archaeopteryx.

-In 1921, discovered the pelvis of the Berlin specimen was markedly different from that of the London specimen.
-Namely, the Berlin specimen entirely lacked a pubic symphysis.
-Petronijević erected the genus Archaeornis and was in favor of assigning a new species to the Berlin specimen, Archaeornis siemensii, after the fossil's generous donor Werner von Siemens.
-Gavin de Beer, however, disputed this difference, claiming it could be entirely accounted for by deformation of the specimens during preservation, a conclusion generally accepted by later paleontologists.

-In 1925, Petronijević attempted to reconstruct the sternum as being keeled.
-The sternum identified in the London specimen, by contrast, appeared unkeeled and this discrepancy, too, led Petronijević to classify the Berlin specimen as a different genus, Archaeornis.
-Wellnhofer (1993) and Tischlinger & Unwin (2004) identified the triangular structure as indeed part of the sternum, albeit minimally ossified (mostly cartilagenous).
-This supported the idea that the Berlin Archaeopteryx was not a full-grown individual at the time of its death, and instead represents an immature animal.

-After the extensive examination of five newly discovered early bird specimens all of his taxonomic interpretations were abandoned, and only his discoveries of the Archaeopteryx skeleton parts remained.
+In 1917, Petronijević published on the Solnhofen Archaeopteryx material, beginning with a joint paper with Arthur Smith Woodward on the pectoral and pelvic arches of the London specimen of Archaeopteryx.
+In a footnote to that paper he introduced the binomen Archaeornis siemensi, thereby proposing Archaeornis as a separate genus for the Berlin specimen from the Solnhofen Limestone.
+In a later study on the pelvis, shoulder girdle and other elements of the London specimen, published in 1921, Petronijević coined the species name Archaeopteryx oweni and the family-group name Archaeornithidae.

+Petronijević published a total of fourteen studies on Archaeopteryx, eleven of which were reprinted together in the ninth volume of his selected works, and his proposals and interpretations were widely discussed in contemporary paleontological literature.
+Subsequent opinions of the International Commission on Zoological Nomenclature placed Archaeopteryx oweni on the Official Index of Rejected and Invalid Names while conserving the widely used binomen Archaeopteryx lithographica, but left Archaeornis and Archaeornithidae as formally available names.

 In 1923, Petronijević added a new species, M. ancestrale to the genus Moeritherium, excluding a skull and a mandible from those attributed to M. lyonsi on the basis of some cranial characters observed on the palatine and occipital.
 In his revision of the genus, Heinz Tobien considered the skull differences mentioned by Petronijević as intraspecific and sex-related variations and synonymised M. gracile, M. lyonsi and M. ancestrale, keeping only one species for the Qasr el Sagha Formation under the name M. lyonsi.

 Petronijević's contributions to the philosophy of natural sciences are collected in his compilation L'évolution universelle.
 Exposé des preuves et des lois de l`évolution mondiale et des évolutions particulières (Universal evolution.
-Presentation of Evidence and Laws of Global Evolution and Particular Developments, 1921).
-Among them there are the explanation of Dollo's law of irreversibility, first described in Zakon nepovratne evolucije (Law of Irreversible Evolution, 1920), and the introduction of his own Law of Non-correlative Evolution with which he describes the mosaic evolution in Archaeopteryx.
+Presentation of evidence and laws of global evolution and particular developments, 1921).
+Among them there are the explanation of Dollo's law of irreversibility, first described in Zakon nepovratne evolucije (Law of irreversible evolution, 1920), and the introduction of his own Law of Non-correlative Evolution with which he describes the mosaic evolution in Archaeopteryx.

 Among his most notable contributions to the logical foundations of mathematics are his work on typical geometries, on the problem of the infinitude of space, the three-body problem, on difference quotients, and on mathematical induction.
 In psychology, he developed theories about the observation of the transparent and on the depth and observation of compound colours.